Havasupai–Hualapai language: Word order

 Havasupai-Hualapai's basic word order is S-O-V. For noun phrases, articles, such as demonstratives, occur as suffixes.

 Case marking

 Havasupai-Hualapai has a nominative/accusative case marking system, as mentioned in the morphology section.

 Noun incorporation

 It is said that noun incorporation occurs in the language.
 This is notable with verbs of belonging, such as with the noun "nyigwáy(ya)," meaning "shirt."
 To say "to be wearing a shirt" the noun form "nyigwáy" is incorporated into the verb, appearing with a prefix for person, and suffixes for reflexiveness and auxiliaries.
 The noun form obligatorily also occurs before its incorporated verb form:

 Similar processes occur with kinship terms and verbs of belonging such as with the following noun "bi:", which means "female's brother's child/nephew/niece":

-This can be considered a more iconic form of noun incorporation, as the noun doesn't also occur outside the incorporate verb form.
+This can be considered a more iconic form of noun incorporation, as the noun does not also occur outside the incorporate verb form.